Materials for this conference will only be available in electronic form.

 - Closing Keynote: Willful Blindness: Why We Fail To See What We Need To See (Ethics) - Bret Hood, 21st Century Learning & Consulting

 Does your position in the organizational hierarchy affect your ethical decision-making process?
-How much do your self-esteem and self-confidence affect your willingness to go along with or go against unethical acts?
-In this course, you will discuss remedies to how your brain alters, transforms, and completely ignores relevant facts so that you can do what you want instead of what you need to do.
+How much does your self-esteem and self-confidence affect your willingness to go along with or go against unethical acts?
+In this course, you will discuss remedies to how your brain alters, transforms and completely ignores relevant facts so that you can do what you want instead of what you need to do.

 - Montana State Fund - Sponsorship - Enjoy breakfast on them!

 - MSPCA Legacy Foundation - Keynote Sponsorship - Thank you!

 - Wipfli LLP - Sponsor - Wednesday Social - Thank them for your drink tickets and food!